 Another resource is Spotlight on Careers, a website focused on career development and maintained by liberal arts colleges across the U.S. The Internships & Jobs page provides tips and resources for finding psychology related internships.

 Many internships are not posted and are found by networking and contacting employers directly.
 St. Olaf has connections with a large number of alumni who have majored in psychology, a good place to start networking.
-St. Olaf Psychology graduates on LinkedIn or the St. Olaf alumni directory provide access to Oles in many different fields.
+St. Olaf Psychology graduates on LinkedIn or the St. Olaf alumni directory provides access to Oles in many different fields.
 The Piper Center can assist with how to appropriately reach out and contact alum in a professional manner (view walk-in hours or make an appointment here)